chancecmu/pui-homework/final-project/README.md

    - **How did you use it?**
      I used it to create a color picker tool that allows users to explore and adjust colors intuitively, avoiding technical terminology and encouraging exploration.
    - **What does it add to your website?**
      It adds interactivity, enabling users to engage with the design process by customizing color palettes, making the experience more immersive and expressive.
+The previous alternative was a not-so-engaging selector, where users selected from a handful of curated, static palettes.

 ## Part 4: Design Iteration